EmilyTabitha/Project-Amber/README.md

 Make sure the folder with the contents of the mod is named "ProjectAmber"

-Any questions feel free to ask for any help
+Any questions, feel free to ask for any help